 When you send your “Submitter Information Form” you will receive an email confirming your submission has been received.
 Within two working days, Yet2.com will inform you whether your submission is still under review, or does not meet our criteria.
 If your submission is still under review, Yet2.com will contact you to discuss further details, which may include a request for more information, a Confidential Disclosure Agreement, or an invitation to take part in further discussions.

-Do I have to be 18yrs or older to submit a technical solution?
+- Do I have to be 18 years or older to submit a technical solution?

 Yes, this is the legal accepted age for agreeing to terms and conditions for this activity.

 - Do I have to accept the terms & conditions?

 Yes, these are created to protect you and your rights, and Unilever's ongoing research programs, projects and developing concepts.

 - If I have more than one submission, will I have to sign a waiver for each submission?

 Yes you will need to sign a waiver for each submission.

 - Do I have to have Intellectual Property protection?
 (Patents applied for or filed)

 Ideally your solution will be protected by granted or applied-for patents.
 However we can discuss early-stage innovations before a patent filing has been made, or before it has been published.
 You should not disclose any information that jeopardises your rights to file patents, and if you have any concerns about that we advise you to contact an Intellectual Property lawyer prior to submission